-Gardens are useful habitats for wildlife, and can help form essential ‘green corridors’ within our towns and cities.
+Gardens are important habitats for wildlife, and can help form essential ‘green corridors’ between larger habitats such as parks and nature reserves, within our towns and cities.

-A small, informal pond is the single best way of introducing every kind of wildlife to your garden, including frogs, newts, insects, birds, bats, mammals and grass snakes.
-Make sure it has a gently sloping side so that wildlife can get in and out easily.
+Water is essential to all sorts of wildlife, for drinking, bathing, breeding and even keeping cool in summer.
+A pond is the single best way to add water to your garden, and will attract wildlife including amphibians, dragonflies and damselflies, birds, bats, mammals and grass snakes.
+If you’re digging one, make sure it has gentle sloping sides so wildlife such as hedgehogs can get in and out easily.
 Watch our video on creating a wildlife pond.

 If you don’t have room for a pond, try making a container pond or fill your garden with bird baths.